pertusa/programming2/strings/strings.md

 To read a string from the keyboard you can use  `cin` with the operator `>>`, as it happened with the arrays of characters in C. Their behaviour in this case is the same:

 * Blank spaces that are entered before the first valid character of the string are ignored
-* After reading a valid character, cin stops reading whtn it finds the first blank \(space, tab or line break\).
-This blank will be kept in the keyboard buffer for the next reading
+* After reading a valid character, cin stops reading when it finds the first blank \(space, tab or line break\).
+This blank will be left in the keyboard buffer for the next readin.

 Example: